 Like Andropov, Chernenko suffered from poor health during most of his tenure.
 He died from complications from emphysema just over a year after taking control of the party.

 Mikhail Gorbachev (1985-1991)

 The last leader of the Soviet Union was Mikhail Gorbachev, who succeeded Chernenko as general secretary after Chernenko’s death in 1985.
-He initiated the period of glasnost, or “openness,” in which the Soviet Union loosened restrictions on the press and personal expression, and began to reevaluate its Stalinist past.
+He initiated the period of perestroika and glasnost, or “openness,” in which the Soviet Union loosened restrictions on the press and personal expression, and began to reevaluate its Stalinist past.